-- overseeing the establishment and operation of a sound and independent risk management system to identify, to measure, monitor, control and report risks on an enterprise-wide basis; - approving the risk and capital strategies and frameworks of our Group; - overseeing risk culture and conduct as well as risk appetite; - overseeing the establishment of risk measurement models and approaches; - reviewing material credit policies, credit limits and exposure to large credits; - reviewing related party transactions and interested person transactions; - reviewing the adequacy of our risk management function's resources; - guiding our Management in ensuring that our remuneration and incentive structure does not incentivise inappropriate risk-taking; and - approving the appointment and remuneration of our CRO (subject to our Group remuneration structure) and reviewing his performance.
+- overseeing the establishment and operation of a sound and independent risk management system to identify, measure, monitor, control and report risks on an enterprise-wide basis; - approving the risk and capital strategies and frameworks of our Group; - overseeing risk culture and conduct as well as risk appetite; - overseeing the establishment of risk measurement models and approaches; - reviewing material credit policies, credit limits and exposure to large credits; - reviewing related party transactions and interested person transactions; - reviewing the adequacy of resources allocated to our risk management function; - guiding our Management in ensuring that our remuneration and incentive structure does not incentivise inappropriate risk-taking; and - approving the appointment and remuneration of our CRO (subject to our Group remuneration structure) and reviewing his performance.

 Our CRO is responsible for the day-to-day operations of the governance, risk management and compliance functions in the Group.
 He provides detailed briefings to the BRMC chair prior to each BRMC meeting.

-Highlights of our BRMC's activities in 2023:
+Highlights of our BRMC's activities in 2024:

-- Reviewed our approach to specific risks, and endorsed our risk appetite and the delegation of risk limits including credit limits; - Reviewed our credit portfolio and monitored our Bank's capital and liquidity positions closely to ensure they remained healthy as we supported our customers in their post-pandemic restructuring and recovery efforts; - Reviewed various stress test scenarios, the impact of various stress factors on our Bank and our response to those scenarios, our business continuity plans and recovery plans; - Reviewed measures to enhance our Bank's capabilities on data security, AML/CFT and sanctions, including through the use of data analytics, machine learning, technology and industry sharing; - Monitored risk conduct and culture risk, with particular focus on fraud risk management and fair dealing, and ensured that individual accountability is embedded in our risk management system; - Reviewed and approved related party and interested person transactions; - Supported our Bank's environmental risk management initiatives, which are geared towards helping customers in their transition towards more sustainable practices; - Reviewed customer satisfaction levels in terms of complaints and compliments; and - Reviewed the performance of our CRO and approved his remuneration.
+- Reviewed our approach to specific risks, and endorsed our risk appetite and the delegation of risk limits, including credit limits; - Reviewed our credit portfolio and monitored our Bank's capital and liquidity positions closely to ensure they remained healthy; - Reviewed various stress test scenarios, the impact of various stress factors on our Bank and our response to those scenarios, our business continuity plans and recovery plans; - Reviewed measures to enhance our Bank's capabilities on data security, anti-money laundering/countering the financing of terrorism and sanctions, including through the use of data analytics, machine learning, technology and industry sharing; - Monitored risk conduct and culture risk, with particular focus on fraud risk management and fair dealing, and ensured that individual accountability is embedded in our risk management system; - Reviewed and approved related party and interested person transactions; - Reviewed touchpoints service standards and customer satisfaction levels in terms of complaints and compliments; and - Reviewed the performance of our CRO and approved his remuneration.